Flone-dnb/FBugReporter/README.md

 ### Logs

 The server will store logs in the `logs` directory.
-This directory is localed in the place where `server.exe` is located.
+This directory is localed in the directory where `server.exe` is located.

 # Information: Client